Climate Viticulture Newsletter - 2022 August

-This is the August 2021 issue of the Climate Viticulture Newsletter – a quick look at some timely climate topics relevant to winegrape growing in Arizona and New Mexico.
+This is the August 2022 issue of the Climate Viticulture Newsletter – a quick look at some timely climate topics relevant to wine grape growing in Arizona.

 A Recap of July Temperature and Precipitation